The official website of Visit Causeway Coast and Glens

 About

-Causeway Coast & Glens Branch of the North of Ireland Family History Society has a regular programme of monthly talks designed to assist folk research their family history - particularly those with ancestors in the CCG area.
-Some of the talks are on specific areas of research such as finding and using land records, censuses or using DNA and others are of a wider historical perspective eg farming or military ancestors.
+Causeway Coast & Glens (CCG) Branch of the North of Ireland Family History Society meets once a month (September - June) for talks designed to help folk with their family history, particularly those with ancestors in the CCG area.
+Some are on specific areas of research such as finding and using land records, censuses or DNA, and others are of a wider historical perspective eg farming or military ancestors, designed to explain how our ancestors lived.
+What their lives may have been like.
 Normally there is a workshop every season where folk can ask local experts about how to knock down brick walls and develop their research.
+Most evenings a speaker will give a talk for around 45 minutes and then take questions.
+Refreshments are provided afterwards.
+Membership is £25 a year or non members can pay for individual talks on the night at a cost of £3.
+Members unable to attend the talk in person can attend by Zoom plus most talks are recorded and available to view later for 2 weeks.

-The Branch has a meeting on Tuesday 30th September 2025, at the Sandel Centre in Coleraine at 8.00pm.
+The meeting is on Tuesday 28th October 2025, at the Sandel Centre in Coleraine at 8.00pm.
 (Ground floor meeting room).

 Book Tickets Online